MerajAmir/C_Programs/README.md

 Happy Hacktober! :octocat:

-This is a beginner friendly repository made specifically for Hacktoberfest that helps you get your first PR.
+This is a beginner friendly repository made specifically for 'Hacktoberfest' that helps you get your first Pull Request.
 The programs are written in C and compiled using GCC.
 To run the programs in TurboC++ read port_to_turboC.md

 ## How to contribute to this repository